noir-lang/noir/barretenberg/cpp/docs/Fuzzing.md

 Fuzzing build turns off building tests and benchmarks, since they are incompatible with libfuzzer interface.

-To turn on address sanitizer add `-DADDRESS_SANITIZER=ON`.
+To turn on address sanitizer instead run `cmake --preset asan -DFUZZING=ON`.
 Note that address sanitizer can be used to explore crashes.
 Sometimes you might have to specify the address of llvm-symbolizer.
 You have to do it with `export ASAN_SYMBOLIZER_PATH=<PATH_TO_SYMBOLIZER>`.
-For undefined behavior sanitizer `-DUNDEFINED_BEHAVIOUR_SANITIZER=ON`.
+For undefined behavior sanitizer use `cmake --preset ubsan -DFUZZING=ON`.
 Note that the fuzzer can be orders of magnitude slower with ASan (2-3x slower) or UBSan on, so it is best to run a non-sanitized build first, minimize the testcase and then run it for a bit of time with sanitizers.

-Building with clang 13 or later is recommended, since libfuzzer contains and by default utilizes the entropic power schedule, which is considered more efficient than the standard one present in previous versions.
-You can downloadload the latest clang+llvm release here: https://github.com/llvm/llvm-project/releases

 To set up cmake with another version of clang and fuzzing on: